aabbtree77/aabbtree77.github.io/about/about.md

 Confirmed that Jonas Matuzas' CNN model is one of the most convincing results in the MNIST digit recognition.
 A reproducible research!

 The MNIST digits are known to me since around 1999, my BSc times guided by Dalius Navakauskas in Vilnius.
-MNIST is not as interesting as CIFAR, but all that got solved with AlexNet-2012 unexpectedly anyway, leaving very little space to a further research.
+MNIST is not as interesting as CIFAR, but an entire image recognition problem got solved with AlexNet-2012, unexpectedly.

-Lately, very powerful deep networks have emerged: Transformers-BERT-ChatGPT, AlphaGo/Zero, AlphaFold, Stable Diffusion, but these great experiments/systems one can count on fingers.
-[Alexander Skidanov](https://www.youtube.com/watch?v=1aK2u_fdiIY) and [Igor Ganichev](https://www.youtube.com/watch?v=-xh_XXlX0kE&t=8977s) share some insights about the failures in this field as well (in Russian).
+Starting around 2017 some very powerful deep networks emerge: Transformers-BERT-ChatGPT-Gemini, Alpha-(Go, Zero, Fold), NNUE, Stable Diffusion, but these great experiments/systems one can still count with fingers.
+We can also no longer train anything interesting with a budget GPU, can we?!
+[Alexander Skidanov](https://www.youtube.com/watch?v=1aK2u_fdiIY) and [Igor Ganichev](https://www.youtube.com/watch?v=-xh_XXlX0kE&t=8977s) mention their failures to teach deep networks mathematics and logical reasoning.
+Doron Zeilberger: ["All human proofs are shallow"](https://sites.math.rutgers.edu/~zeilberg/OPINIONS.html).

 <br>

 ## [3D Shape Normalization (Matlab)](https://diglib.eg.org/handle/10.2312/3dor.20141044.009-015)

 PostDoc Chronicles 3: Lugano, 2013-2014.
-I managed to map the "Unroll the Swiss Roll" problem to the fast multipole method-based electrostatics with an approximate distance constraint handling (simple projections ala Karmarkar and Cimmino in linear algebra).
+Mapped the "Unroll the Swiss Roll" problem to the fast multipole method-based electrostatics with an approximate distance constraint handling (simple projections ala Karmarkar and Cimmino in linear algebra).
 Davide Boscaini implemented the constraint gradient exactly and pushed the error rates.

-Prof. Michael Bronstein was mixing machine learning with 3D and Riemannian geometry, but we all missed new possibilities with deep learning.

-I remember playing a lot with [the protein data bank](https://www.rcsb.org/), trying to get things more physical and low dimensional, assuming the atomic locations are erroneous and those MDS-like methods would help cleaning them up, reading some stochastic gradient descent theory, but this was boring and irrelevant.
+Prof. Michael Bronstein was mixing machine learning with 3D and Riemannian geometry.
+I had a certain focus on [the protein data bank](https://www.rcsb.org/), trying to find data that was more physics-based and low dimensional, assuming the atomic locations were erroneous and the MDS-like methods would help cleaning them up, stuyding the theory of stochastic gradient to reduce the complexity of the MDS updates.
+This was a wrong turn.
 A few years later I would learn about AlphaFold and know what I was missing.
 Too late.

 <br>